boazbk/tcs/lec_02_representation.md

 | 389                                 | 110000101                          |
 | 3750                                | 111010100110                       |

 Table: Representing numbers in the binary basis.
-The left-hand column contains representations of natural numbers in the decimal basis, while the righthand column contains representations of the same numbers in the binary basis.
+The left-hand column contains representations of natural numbers in the decimal basis, while the right-hand column contains representations of the same numbers in the binary basis.

 If $n$ is even, then the least significant digit of $n$'s binary representation is $0$, while if $n$ is odd then this digit equals $1$.
 Just like the number $\floor{n/10}$ corresponds to "chopping off" the least significant decimal digit (e.g., $\floor{457/10}=\floor{45.7}=45$), the number $\floor{n/2}$ corresponds to the "chopping off" the least significant _binary_ digit.